 This house, which was built in 1947, is where Earl and Kitty Petty, parents to Tom Petty, lived when Tom was born Oct.
 20, 1950.
 The family moved to the childhood home at 1715 NE 6th Terrace after it was built in 1952.

-Should you go here, remember that this private home, located in a residential neighborhood, must be treated with respect for the property owners and neighbors.
+Should you go here, remember that this is a private home, located in a residential neighborhood, so must be treated with respect for the property owner and neighbors.
+This includes not trespassing on private property!

-Photo by Shawn Murphy.
+Photo by Shawn Murphy

 1715 NE 6th Terrace, Gainesville, FL 32609